 In the language of flowers, Lupine flowers have primarily carried a positive sentiment and are a beautiful addition to any gift basket or floral arrangement.
 They make great gifts for birthday bouquets, Valentine’s Day, Mother’s Day, New Year’s Eve, and many other special occasions.

 What does a Lupine flower symbolize?

-Lupine flowers are often used as symbols of abundance, growth, and change.
+Lupine flowers are often symbols of abundance, growth, and change.
 They represent the cycle of life, death, and rebirth.

 Are Lupine flowers considered lucky?

 Yes.
 The reason for this is unclear, but it may have something to do with the fact that lupines are a source of nourishment and protection.

 Is a Lupine a flower of love?

 They are often associated with the stirrup cup flower, symbolizing courtship and romance, and their unusual colors may hint at hidden meanings.

 Lupines are a type of grass that may or may not come back every year.
 This depends on various factors, including climate, rainfall, firewood availability, etc. However, if you live in an area conducive to lupine growth (e.g., moist forests), then it’s likely that you’ll see them return over several years.